How To Duplicate Pages On Wix

 How To Duplicate Pages On Wix - Click 'Pages' icon on your Wix Editor

 Open your Wix website in the Wix Editor.
-Look for the 'Pages' icon on the upper left-hand side of the screen - it looks like a sheet of paper with two horizontal lines in the middle.
+Look for the 'Pages' icon on the upper left-hand side of the screen.
+It looks like a sheet of paper with two horizontal lines in the middle.
 Click on it and a panel will expand showing a full list of all pages currently on your site.
 You can scroll through this list to find the specific page you want to duplicate.

 If your site has many pages, you can also use the search bar at the top of the Pages panel to quickly locate the page by name before proceeding to the next step.